-Special Use Permits are required for special events such as walkathons, runs, weddings and other ceremonies, meetings and gatherings, distribution of printed material and other public expressions of views, memorializations, and other activities that are otherwise controlled or prohibited.
-These uses of the park require that a permit be applied for at least two weeks in advance.
+Special Use Permits are required for special events such as weddings, ceremonies, walkathons, runs, meetings, gatherings, distribution of printed material and other public expressions of views (including First Amendment demonstrations), memorializations, and other activities that are otherwise controlled or prohibited.
 This listing is not complete.
-If you have any uncertainty about a planned activity, it is best to contact the Special Use Permit Office beforehand, to inquire about the need for a permit.
-Some uses also require an application fee, reservations, and other fees.
+These uses of the park require that a permit be applied for at least three weeks in advance.
+It can take up to two weeks for permit processing.

 Application Process and Cost

 Use the Special Use Permit Application Form to request permits for the following activities:

 Use the Application for Commercial Filming/Still Photography Permit to request permits for the following activities: